 The Museum appreciates the many schools, organizations and individuals – of all ages – who have participated in The Butterfly Project.
-These frequently asked questions will help guide you as your school organization views the exhibit.

 The Museum received more than 1.5 million butterflies to memorialize the 1.5 million children who perished in the Holocaust.
 Butterflies were submitted from every continent except Antarctica.